 Have you ever held a crisp two-dollar bill and felt a touch of historical intrigue?
-These notes, while not as commonly circulated as their one, five, or ten-dollar counterparts, possess a unique charm and are still very much in circulation.
+Even so, these notes, while not as commonly circulated as their one, five, or ten-dollar counterparts, possess a unique charm and are still very much in circulation.
 But where can you reliably find these elusive $2 bills?
 The quest to obtain them can be a fun pursuit, adding a bit of novelty to your everyday transactions or even sparking a new collecting hobby.

 Main Subheading: Traditional Banking Institutions